Jelly Donut Pull-Apart Focaccia

 Whether you’re serving this for breakfast, brunch, or dessert, it’s guaranteed to disappear fast.
 Each pull-apart piece is like eating a warm jelly donut from your favorite bakery – but better, because you made it yourself!

-The Idle Hands Pull-Apart Focaccia Series
+The Pull-Apart Focaccia Series

 This jelly donut version is the third recipe in my viral pull-apart focaccia series.
 If you loved this one, you have to try the others: